GryphonEDM/gryphons-ukrainian-russian-learning-app/README.md

 A free, open-source web app originally made for learning to type in Ukrainian but expanded to include TTS, as well as language lessons, and added Russian language.

-Please report any errors in translation, or prounciation of alphabet, I cannot address misprounced words but can work on the alphabet stuff.
+Please report any errors in translation, or pronunciation of alphabet, I cannot address misprounced words but can work on the alphabet stuff.
 Project is almost entirely vibe coded in spare time.
 Any issues may take awhile or never be fixed.

 Includes typing lessons, vocabulary flashcards (4000+ words), grammar exercises, reading practice, dialogue practice, a translator, and text-to-speech pronunciation.